 Limited Access Areas

 Bud’s will designate limited access areas by posting clearly visible signs, no smaller than 12” x 12” and which state: “Do Not Enter-Limited Access Area-Access Limited to Authorized Personnel Only” in lettering no smaller than one inch in height.
 Limited access areas will only be accessible to specifically authorized personnel limited to include only the minimum number of employees essential for efficient operation.
-Furthermore, limited access areas will be restricted to

-employees, agents or volunteers specifically permitted by the Marijuana Establishment, agents of the Commission, state and local law enforcement and emergency personnel.
+Furthermore, limited access areas will be restricted toemployees, agents or volunteers specifically permitted by the Marijuana Establishment, agents of the Commission, state and local law enforcement and emergency personnel.
 All limited access areas will be clearly described by the filing of a diagram of the premises reflecting entrances and exits, walls, partitions, vegetation, flowering, processing, production, storage, disposal, and retail sales areas.

 Bud’s will require all employees to wear employee identification badges at all times while inside the marijuana establishment.